polca/premise/docs/transform.rst

 While non-CO2 emissions (e.g., CO) are reduced because of the reduction in fuel consumption, the emission factor per energy unit remains the same (i.e., gCO/MJ natural gas)).
-It can be re-scaled using the `update_emissions` function, which updates emission factors according to GAINS projections.
+It can be re-scaled using the `.update("emissions")` function, which updates emission factors according to GAINS projections.